neutrons/pystog/docs/source/install.rst

 Development
 ===========

-For a development environment, you can use virtualenv_ to setup an isolated environemnt, namely `ENV`:
+For a development environment, you can use virtualenv_ to setup an isolated environment, namely `ENV`:

 .. code:: sh